asingh-ripple/rlusd-agent/README.md

 - **Blockchain Layer**: Temporal Activity that runs interaction with the blockchain
 - **Data Layer**: Structured data models for customers and transactions in the blockchain

+## Agentic Workflow

+1. **Analyze Request**: The agent analyzes the request and creates a search query
+2. **Create searh**: It peruses search results and determines aid response
+3. **Structured Response**: Another model reads the response from the agent and chagnes it into a structured JSON
+4. **Validation**: Finally, a validation model reads the response and asserts if the agent's response is indeed valid

 ## Installation

 ### Prerequisites